niki-on-github/Raspberry-USB-Gadget/README.md

     broadcast 10.42.0.255
     gateway 10.42.0.1
 ```
-Now the ip do not change if you reconnect or restart the Pi.
+Now the IP do not change if you reconnect or restart the Pi.